Nacro: Cell Street Repeat

 The Cell Street Repeat campaign was initially launched in 2020 with a focus on ending people leaving prison homeless.
 A joint letter was sent to the Prime Minister, Boris Johnson, and the Secretary of State for Justice, Robert Buckland, about accommodation for prison leavers and the Comprehensive Spending Review.
 The letter asked to review current policy, as leaving prison homeless reduced access to support, getting a job and somewhere to live.
 It also increased the chances of committing further crime.

 Learn Without Limits

 In 2021, Nacro launched the Learn Without Limits campaign.
 This campaign focused on supporting young people who have either faced an interrupted education throughout their lives or who come from the most disadvantaged backgrounds.
 Nacro asked the Government to look at the education and skills system as part of the post-COVID recovery effort.

 Officials and patrons

-The current Chief Executive is Campbell Robb, formerly of Shelter and the Joseph Rowntree Foundation.
-The Chair is Nick Hardwick.
+The Chief Executive is Enver Solomon OBE, and the Chair is Professor Nick Hardwick CBE.

+Nacro's patron is HRH The Princess Royal.